yairm210/Unciv/docs/Other/Translating.md

 Each untranslated phrase will have a "requires translation" line before it, so you can quickly find them.
 You don't need to remove them yourself if you don't want to - they will be automatically removed the next time we rebuild the file.

+Order of lines does not matter, they will be rearranged automatically each release.

+When Unciv no longer needs a translation entry, it will be moved to the end and prefixed with `#~~`.
+Those removed lines will survive automatic processes, so please check them and remove those where you are sure they will indeed no longer be needed.
+They exist for cases where e.g. a detail in the english source version needed changing - that will invalidate existing translations, but now you can recover previous versions and adapt them to the new template.

+You can leave very limited comments to yourself or other translators - prefix comments with `#~~#<number> = ` (assign sequential numbers to that `<number>` placeholder) and place them at the end of the file.
+The comment style you see in the rest of the file is reserved for internal use, and placing such comments in earlier parts will lead to them being moved to the end by the next release.

 Do as much as you're comfortable with - it's a big game with a lot of named objects, so don't feel pressured into doing everything =)

 Note that Right-to-Left languages such as Arabic and Hebrew are not supported by the framework :/